ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 Initially I planned to export the models to ONNX for faster inference but it turns out at least one of my model blocks (the mel-spectrogram FFT) is not currently supported by ONNX due to some missing complex number implementation `:/`

-# Conclusion of pt.
-1
+# Conclusion

+Here I've shown a way to use a preference graph for

 Stay tuned for pt.
 2 with evaluation and more!
 Thanks for reading!